gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 <!-- _class: code-25-percent -->
 ## GoodByeSimObject: Specification

 In our design, let's have `GoodByeSimObject` debug print a `GoodBye ...` statement.
-It will do it when `sayGoodBye` function is called which will schedule an `event` to say GoodBye.
+It will do it when the `sayGoodBye` function is called, which will schedule an `event` to say GoodBye.

-In the next slides you can find the completed version for `src/bootcamp/hello-sim-object/goodbye_sim_object.hh` and `bootcamp/hello-sim-object/goodbye_sim_object.cc`.
+In the next slides you can find the completed version for `src/bootcamp/hello-sim-object/goodbye_sim_object.hh` and `src/bootcamp/hello-sim-object/goodbye_sim_object.cc`.

 **IMPORTANT**: I'm not going to go over the details of the files, look through this file thoroughly and make sure you understand what every line is supposed to do.